Petra Kammerevert

-Petra Kammerevert (1 June 1966 – 17 or 18 October 2025) was a German politician who served as a Member of the European Parliament (MEP) from 2009 until 2024.
+Petra Luise Kammerevert (1 June 1966 – 18 October 2025) was a German politician who served as a Member of the European Parliament (MEP) from 2009 until 2024.
 She was a member of the Social Democratic Party of Germany, part of the Party of European Socialists.

 Education and professional experience

 Following her Abitur in Düsseldorf in 1985, Kammerevert studied sociology and political science at the University of Duisburg-Essen, graduating with a degree in Social Sciences.

 Between 1992 and 2002, Kammerevert worked as a scientific adviser to a Member of the European Parliament, spending the first eighteen months in Brussels and the remainder in Düsseldorf.
 From 2002 to 2009 she worked as a consultant for the ARD public service broadcasting company.

 Political career

 Kammerevert joined the Social Democratic Party of Germany in 1984 and initially participated as a board member of the Young Socialists in the SPD's Lower Rhine regional group between 1987 and 1990.
 In 1992 she assumed the chair of the Young Socialists in the SPD Düsseldorf, an office which she retained until 1995.
 Since 1997, she has been a member of the executive committee of the SPD Düsseldorf.
 Between 1999 and 2009, she was a member of the municipal council of Düsseldorf.
 Since 2004, she has also been a member of the executive committee of the SPD Lower Rhine region.
 Since 2012, Kammerevert has been a member of the SPD leadership in North Rhine-Westphalia under successive chairs Hannelore Kraft (2012–2017), Michael Groschek (2017–2018), Sebastian Hartmann (2018–2021) and Thomas Kutschaty (2021–2023).